Aitor1111/github-clone/README.md

 ## Description

-I've made a GitHub profile browser with a GitHub clone display.
+I've made a GitHub profile browser with a GitHub clone display were you can:

+- View User Repositories
+- View User Profile info
+- Find Repositories by name with the search bar
+- Redirect to Repo by clicking on it

 ## Code Coverage